There are four linked posts in this set:

 Display

 I obviously needed a much longer cable.
-Nova and I found an old Ethernet cable (which had four wires internal wires, which is what we needed) and I used that.
+Nova and I found an old Ethernet cable (which had four internal wires, which is what we needed) and I used that.
 I’m finally getting some use out of my soldering iron…

 soldering